gjoncas/gjoncas.github.io/posts/2020-12-26-algebraic-semiotics.markdown

 It’s clear that the tools are in place for a formal science of signs.
 Goguen’s algebraic semiotics was developed with working examples implemented in OBJ code.
-The main barrier has simply been that experts in semiotics have ever even heard of ideas like colimits or universal algebra.
+The main barrier has simply been that experts in semiotics have never even heard of ideas like colimits or universal algebra.
 Again, all of this is realizable right now — all that’s missing is someone willing to do the dirty work.

 Radical ideas like ‘cognitive ergonomics’ are often tossed around for selling snake oil, but Goguen opens up the tantalizing thought that foundations for this could truly exist.